 Prerequisites: 60 credit hours completed and consent of the instructor and academic advisor Description: This course covers emerging topics in Computer and Information Science.
 It is an in-depth study of a selected specialized area of Computer and Information Science and the content varies by semester.
-Offered Fall Semester, odd-numbered years and Summer Semester, annually.
+Offered Fall Semester, annually.